code-423n4/Bot-Race-JSON-Schema/README.md

 ## JSON Schema

-You can find the schema [here](https://github.com/code-423n4/Bot-Race-JSON-Schema/blob/main/schema.json)
+You can find the current schema [here](https://github.com/code-423n4/Bot-Race-JSON-Schema/blob/v0.1.0/schema.json)

 If you want to test your report with our schema you can use this curl command your report: